Davinism/mongodb-migrations/README.md

 # mongodb-migrations

 mongodb-migrations is a command-line tool for running database migrations on MongoDB.
+Dependencies to the Play 2 framework have been stripped out (play-json is included as a dependency, but that library itself does not have any dependencies to Play).

 This project is based off of the play-mongev Play 2 framework plug-in by scalableminds found [here][play-mongev]